 Having an approach in your art that’s identifiable to you is the biggest way to get marketing in arts.
 Sometimes, our own art does the work for us and markets itself!
 When people see that you have a certain style that is recurring in your work, they will come to identify it over time.

 It can also help to have all your marketing in art materials in unison with your personal style.
 Your business cards, printed portfolio, painting signature, and (sometimes) even your clothing can all be great tools in establishing this image!
 A great example of an artist who lived out her style unapologetically, both in her art and fashion is the legendary artist Frida Kahlo.
-We talked about her influence on women’s empowerment further in this article!
+I talked about her influence on women’s empowerment further in this article!

 2. Secure an online portfolio